GLOSSARY

 Three-phase alternating current is used wherever high power is required with a simultaneous efficient supply of electrical loads – especially for appliances with high electrical loads.
 These include

-• Industrial motors and machines
+• Industrial motors and machinery

 • Pumps, compressors and conveyor systems